Uncover Orange's vibrant flavors and culinary gems with our expert guides. Plan an unforgettable trip now!Read more

-Winegrowers in the southern Rhône Valley love to dash expectations.
-First-time visitors anticipate a plethora of rich and unctuous red wines baked under the Provençal sun and picked at optimum ripeness.
+First-time visitors to the southern Rhône anticipate a plethora of concentrated reds: unctuous wines baked under the Provençal sun and picked at optimum ripeness.
 In some instances, that is precisely what the region delivers.
-Yet there is a world of variety to discover in the southern Rhône, with excellent white, rosé, and even dessert styles being produced.
+Yet there is a world of variety to discover here, with excellent white, rosé, and even dessert styles being produced.
 Beaumes-de-Venise, a hitherto unknown part of the viticultural landscape, is one such region that wears its chameleon colors with pride.

 Geography and terroir

 Beaumes-de-Venise is undoubtedly the most “recherché” of the Rhône’s wine villages.
 The area under vine is situated east of Orange, a few kilometers from the river.
 The most iconic landmark is the Canal du Carpentras, which runs its course to the town of Carpentras in the south, passing through Beaumes-de-Venise in the process.
 It was built to allow growers to irrigate their crops in particularly dry years, conditions that are unfortunately occurring with greater frequency.